calligraphist/Weather-Dashboard-challenge-6/README.md

 ```

 ## Acknowledgements
  I acknowledge all my hardwork and some help from the tutors.
+ Appriciate the help from my teacher assistant.
  got little inspiration from https://github.com/jmrendon48/